Cheap Electrician vs Quality Electrician: What You're Really Paying For

 5. Don't Pay Full Amount Upfront

-- Medium jobs ($500-$2,000): 50% deposit, balance on completion
+- Medium jobs: Deposit upfront, balance on completion

-- Large jobs (over $2,000): Progress payments or staged
+- Large jobs: Progress payments or staged

 6. Get It In Writing